ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 ## Open Issues

 Should we only have arrow icons for open / closed indicators on the accordion, or should other visuals like +/- be implemented as well?

+Brandon's Figma spec has designs for two accordion item heights, 24px and 32px.
+In previous cases like the nimble button, we've only implemented one height (in that case only the 32px button was implemented).
+Do we want to continue doing this, and if so, which height should be implemented?

+Brandon's Figma spec also only shows designs for one accordion item at a time.
+How should accordion items in each appearance type be separated from each other (ex. a line between accordion items, transparent space between accordion items, etc.)?